Jacopo Raschi

-Jacopo Raschi (born 28 April 1998) is Sammarinese footballer who currently plays for Campionato Sammarinese di Calcio club S.S.
-Virtus and the San Marino national team.
+Jacopo Raschi (born 28 April 1998) is Sammarinese footballer who currently plays as a forward for Folgore and the San Marino national team.

 Club career

 Raschi has played for Juvenes/Dogana, Cailungo, and Virtus in the Campionato Sammarinese di Calcio.
 He began the 2021–2022 season with Italian club Polisportiva Stella Rimini before returning to San Marino with S.S.
 Virtus.
 He went on to score six goals in thirteen league appearances for the club in the Prima Categoria Emilia–Romagna (VII) that season.